The Ultimate Guide To Downtown Chicago

 The best way to explore Chicago is by using a hop-on-hop-off bus tour to get to the museums and landmarks and marveling at the grandeur of skyscraping structures on-board a boat tour!

-Given the several sightseeing options, numerous museums, parks, architectural landmarks, and waterfronts spread all over the town, driving and finding parking time-consuming and can be a big challenge, especially if you’re traveling during the summer months.
+Given the several sightseeing options, including numerous museums, parks, architectural landmarks, and waterfronts spread all over the town, driving and finding parking can be very time-consuming and can be a big challenge, especially if you’re traveling during the summer months.
 So, I highly recommend using one of the tour companies that offer hop-on-hop-off bus tours and river tours to get the most out of your trip to Chicago.

 Hop-on-hop-off Bus Tours: The hop-on-hop-off narrated bus tours in Chicago are a great option to learn about the city’s history and culture and easily get around the city.
 There are a couple of tour companies that offer hop-on-hop-off bus tours in Chicago – Big Bus Tours and City Sightseeing.
 These companies provide quite frequent busses, and I love that Big Bus also offers a phone app using which you could track the real-time location of the next shuttle.